edzzn/khalilstemmler-blog/src/pages/articles/graphql/graphql-architectural-advantages.md

 <p class="caption">Depiction of the the simplified data-fetching architecture where the view is any front-end framework - Source <a target="_bank" href="https://www.nerdwallet.com/blog/engineering/migrating-redux-graphql-nerdwallet-internship-experience/">nerdwallet</a>.</p>

-The Data Graph, with Apollo Server and Client on both ends of the connection, simplifies fetch logic, error logic, retry logic, pagination, caching, [optimistic UI](https://www.apollographql.com/docs/react/performance/optimistic-ui/?utm_source=khalil&utm_medium=article&utm_campaign=graphql_architectural_advantages), and other boilerplate data-plumbing code.
+The Data Graph, with Apollo Server and Client on both ends of the connection, simplifies fetch logic, error logic, retry logic, pagination, caching, [optimistic UI](https://www.apollographql.com/docs/react/performance/optimistic-ui/?utm_source=khalil&utm_medium=article&utm_campaign=graphql_architectural_advantages), and various other types of boilerplate data-plumbing code.

 <img style="width: 100%;" src="/img/blog/graphql/architectural-advantages/single-service-graph.svg"/>

 <p class="caption">The Data Graph stretches from client to server and has an answer for the most common infrastructural problems when fetching data and mutating state in modern web applications.</p>

-In order communicate with a backend service through GraphQL, [Apollo Client](https://www.apollographql.com/docs/react/?utm_source=khalil&utm_medium=article&utm_campaign=graphql_architectural_advantages) exposes several client-side methods that convert to the operation we're trying to perform into appropriate API to cross the Data Graph.
+In order communicate with a backend service through GraphQL, [Apollo Client](https://www.apollographql.com/docs/react/?utm_source=khalil&utm_medium=article&utm_campaign=graphql_architectural_advantages) exposes several client-side methods that, when invoked, converts the operation into the appropriate API to cross the Data Graph.

 On the [Apollo Server](https://www.apollographql.com/docs/apollo-server/?utm_source=khalil&utm_medium=article&utm_campaign=graphql_architectural_advantages) end, those API calls pass control off to [resolvers](https://www.apollographql.com/docs/graphql-tools/resolvers/?utm_source=khalil&utm_medium=article&utm_campaign=graphql_architectural_advantages) responsible for fetching data using ORMs, raw SQL, caches, _other RESTful APIs_ or anything else you can think of.
 For mutations, a resolver can simply pass control to an application layer [use case](/articles/enterprise-typescript-nodejs/application-layer-use-cases/).